microsauce/gravy/README.md

 ### route assembly

-Route chains are assembled according to a predictable set of rules:
+Route chains are assembled in the following order:

-1.  'param' middleware is added first in the order each parameter appears in the matching uri pattern*** (note: uri params are determined by the chain end-point pattern, only one end-point per chain)
+1.  'param' middleware in the order each parameter appears in the matching uri pattern
-2.  'use' middleware is added to the chain next in the order it was defined in the application script(s) *** (note: modules are loaded first).
+2.  'use' middleware in the order it was defined in the application script(s)
-3. End-point specific middleware (additional callbacks passed to get, post, put, delete functions) are next and are added in the order they are passed to the function.
+3. Middleware callbacks passed directly to the get, post, put, delete methods
 4. Naturally, the end-point comes last.

-Two final notes on route assembly.
-A route chain does not require an end-point.
-A end-point can be any static resource, for example:
+One final note on route assembly.
+A route chain does not require an end-point (when an end-point callback is not defined gravy will attempt to load the given uri as a static resource (a file)).
+For example:
 ```js
 use('/images/*', function(req,res) {
    log.info('image uri: ' + req.getRequestURI());